 Self-awareness involves looking inward but in a way of learning to relate to the world better.
 We should be aware of our strengths and weaknesses, knowing that both are essential to leading effectively.
 If a self-aware leader is aware of their own limitations, they are far more likely to begin asking for feedback and genuinely listening to those around them.
 An executive coach will tell you that gathering 360-degree feedback is incredibly valuable to the coaching process.
 When leaders are able to recognise their blind spots and accept feedback, they are able to see a fuller picture of themselves and continually strive for improvement.
 Self-awareness enables leaders to develop lasting results and build upon a strong team and corporate culture, reducing internal team conflicts and inspiring lasting success.

-Distinctions provides executive coaching services to individuals and teams at senior management and board level.
-For the individual the focus is often on personal career development, leadership, and specific work-related challenges.
+Distinctions provide executive coaching services to individuals and teams at senior management and board level.
+For the individual, the focus is often on personal career development, leadership, and specific work-related challenges.
 For organisations, the benefits are improved executive retention, as well as increased commitment, creativity, and quality of communication from the executive in question.

-To find out how Joanna can help you or your organisation, please don’t hesitate to contact her at: firstname.lastname@example.org
+To find out how Joanna can help you or your organisation, please don’t hesitate to contact her today.